david-yu/vagrant-docker-ee-ubuntu/README.md

 destroy:
 	@vagrant destroy -f ucp worker-node1 worker-node2
 ```
 Then you can run from the CLI.
-Make default make start will bring up a ucp manager manager and 2 swarm worker nodes.
+First lets set up a manager node to start our cluster
 ```
-make start
+make ucp
 ```
-If you want to bring up a ucp manager node with two kubernetes worker nodes you can run the following command:
+If you want to bring up kubernetes worker nodes run these commands to first set orchestration mode and then bring the kubernetes workers.
 ```
+make orch
-make k8s
+make workers
 ```
-If you want to bring up a ucp manager node with one kubernetes worker node and one swarm worker node you can run the following command:
+If you want to bring up swarm workers go ahead and just ran this command
 ```
-make mixed
+make workers
 ```
-After setting up a swarm or kubernetes cluster with the previous commands, you can also set up DTR and provision a node and install DTR.
+After setting up a swarm or kubernetes cluster with the previous commands, you can also set up DTR.
+Before running this command, ensure that orchestration mode is set to Swarm.
+The following commmnd will provision a swarm worker node and install DTR.
 ```
 make dtr
 ```